Kenpham1506/Pando/README.md

   "origin_signature": "Signed by origin server", "owner_signature": "Signed by current owner"
 }

-Core Protocol Mechanics
+⚙️ Core Mechanics
 Minting

-Only origin servers can mint assets.
+Only origin servers mint assets.

-Minting rate is throttled based on server uptime and peer validation (see Reputation).
+Minting is throttled by uptime history and peer approvals.

-Minting events are committed to a git-style log hashed and signed by peers.
+Mint events are signed and logged immutably, then peer-audited.

 Transfer

-Only the current asset owner can initiate a transfer.
+Only current owners initiate transfers.

+Transfers require recipient public key and are logged like minting events.

-Transfers are signed by the owner and require the recipient’s public key.
+All changes are signed and peer-reviewed.

-Transfer events are added to the log and broadcast to peer servers for validation.

 Git-Style Log

-Every server keeps a git-style log of asset history (creation, transfer).
+Each server maintains a cryptographically signed log of operations.

-Each commit is hashed and signed.

-Peer servers periodically validate logs and add audit signatures to them.
+Commits are immutable and audited by peer servers.

+Any rebase or tampering breaks peer signatures and is detectable.

-Peer Auditing and Uptime
+🔁 Peer Auditing & Uptime

-Servers cohost verification sessions: e.g., Server A pings Server B hourly and signs session success.
+Servers cohost hourly verification sessions.

+Session logs are signed by both parties and used to track uptime.

-Uptime history determines how many and how often assets can be minted.
+Uptime determines how many assets a server may mint, and how frequently.

-Audit logs are shared and cross-validated between trusted servers.

-Reputation System
+🌟 Reputation System

-Each server earns reputation based on verified uptime, successful peer audits, and minting consistency.

-Asset reputation includes:

-Origin server reputation

-Peer uptime reputation at time of mint

-Older assets naturally carry higher reputational value.
+Servers earn reputation points for:

+Consistent uptime sessions

+Transparent logs

+Honest audits of others

+Reputation is inherited by assets to reflect trustworthiness.

+New servers can only mint when vetted by high-rep peers.

-Security Model
+🔐 Security Model
 Trust Foundations

-RSA cryptography ensures non-forgeable signatures.

-Origin and owner signatures on assets make tampering immediately detectable.
+All actions are RSA-signed and verifiable.

-Git-style logs prevent history rewriting (rebase) attacks.
+Git-style logs ensure no historical tampering.

+Peer signatures act as real-time approvals on all critical actions.

+Threat Mitigation

-Vulnerability Mitigation
+Threat	Mitigation

-Forged Asset Creation:

-Minting is throttled by uptime and peer validation.

-Minting requires multi-server uptime sessions to discourage isolated forgeries.
+Forged Asset Creation	Minting is throttled, audited, and requires multi-server uptime signatures.

-Exponential growth of required uptime prevents rapid accumulation.

-History Rewriting:

-Logs are immutable after broadcast; signed commits can't be changed without invalidating peer audits.
+History Rewriting	Logs are immutable after signing.
+Any tampering breaks existing peer signatures.

-Clients and servers can detect inconsistencies and broadcast reports.

-Fake Peer Signatures:

-RSA-based cryptographic verification prevents forgery of audit signatures.

-Sybil Attacks:

-Reputation-weighted trust.

-Servers gain minting rights only through public uptime logs and audits.

-Minting quotas increase exponentially to discourage spam and collusion.

-Client Rogue Actions:

-Clients have no authority over asset metadata or minting.

-All interactions are signed and verified by origin servers.

-Server Collusion:

-Logs and audits are public.

-Clients can detect collusion through third-party audit logs.
+Fake Peer Signatures	RSA ensures peer signatures are verifiable and non-forgeable.
+Sybil Attacks	Reputation-weighted trust and minting limits tied to established audit networks.
+Client Exploits	Clients can’t forge actions; only servers manage metadata and minting.

-Flag/report system can isolate dishonest servers.
+Server Collusion	Public logs expose collusion; community can flag, isolate, or ignore dishonest servers.

-DoS Attacks (Commit Spam):

-Minting and transfer rates are bound by server uptime and peer validation.
+DoS / Spam Attacks	Minting and commits are throttled by exponential cost and validation requirements.

-Commit flood is mitigated by rate limits and invalidation of unaudited histories.

-Non-Cooperating Nodes:

-The network adapts by forming clusters of cooperative nodes.

-Servers can opt to reject data from flagged or blacklisted peers.
+Non-Cooperating Peers	Servers can block, report, or fork away from non-auditing or malicious nodes.

-Naming and Philosophy
+🌳 Naming & Philosophy

-Inspired by Pando, the ancient clonal colony of a single organism that has survived through interconnectivity and collective resilience.
-PANDO embodies organic decentralization—each node independent but stronger together.
+“Pando is dying—but we are learning.”

+Like its namesake, the PANDO Protocol is not a single server or owner, but a vast organism connected at the root—resilient through cooperation and shared trust.
+PANDO aspires to embody natural decentralization, resisting centralized control through design, not denial.

-PANDO is not just a protocol; it's a decentralized organism of trust, built to outlive the storms of centralization, greed, and manipulation.
+PANDO is not just a protocol.
+It’s an ecosystem of honesty, grown through cryptographic roots and trust-based limbs.